 b) A message received by TriggerOnAnyMessage shall not be assigned to a variable.

 c) Type mismatch at storing the received value or parts of the received value and storing the sender shall cause an error.

+NOTE 2: Type mismatch may happen if the types in the receive part are not present or not compatible to the types in the assignment part.

 d) AddressRef for retrieving the sending entity shall be of type address, component or of the type provided in the address declaration of the port type of the port instance referenced in the trigger operation.
 No AddressRef shall contain the special value null at the time of the operation.